Beware of Used Record Dealers and "Collectors"

 The later (Cisco) pressings, still being made in the U.S., are not as successful as the older Japanese.
 I don't know why, but with a different pressing plant and vinyl formulation, a good educated guess can be made.
 On direct comparison, the Speakers Corner reissues are also superior.
 So these recent pressings are only recommended when there are no alternatives.

 MERCURY (CLASSIC RECORDINGS)- Only six of them came out, and it's now doubtful whether any more will ever be made.
 They were mastered with tubes, just like the originals.
 The Mercury catalogue is the only one left that has great material that was never realized to its full sonic potential.
 At least 50 titles are "musts".
-I'm still hopeful that someone can make a deal with Mercury, and meet their (thank God) stringent standards and conditions.
+Speakers Corner has recently began reissuing some titles with generally excellent results.

 I have since heard 5 out of the 6 titles.
-Three of them are stupendous, and two of them are big disappointments.
+Three of them are stupendous, and two of them are disappointments.
 The lengthy details of these auditions are in The Supreme Recordings.

 MOBILE FIDELITY - They only made a small number of classical reissues, mainly during the first time around, in the early 1980s.
 They were usually excellent and very underrated, though a few of them were real "clunkers".

 You can still get them for (mainly) reasonable prices.
 There were two UHQRs, and both are very desirable, and a few others that were also dynamite.
 The "details" are also in The Supreme Recordings.

 Meanwhile, the pop, rock and jazz Mobiles were much more variable.
 A good number of them were major disappointments.